8 Types of Internal Communications to Add in the Workplace

 Here’s a closer look at what organizations of all sizes should prioritize when it comes to their internal communication plan.

-Small businesses and start-ups
+Small Businesses and Start-ups

 Companies small enough that every employee knows each other by name have a huge advantage against large organizations – information spreads a lot more easily through them.

+That makes almost all internal communications easier for small businesses – especially if they’re armed with the right internal communication software.
 But where start-ups and scale-ups can run into serious trouble are areas where they don’t have an established strategy or existing documentation.

 For example, it can be hard for employees of a fast-growing start-up to find the time to document their knowledge in a company wiki.
 That makes information communication something small businesses should focus on.